 How To Lower Estrogen Levels?

 As stated above, estrogen is just one of the hormones found in both men and women.
-When we are in perfect health, all our hormones are all on par with none being above their normal levels.
-That said, in some cases factors such as medication, diet weight gain and more cause estrogen to go above its normal levels and become more than progesterone in women or above its optimal levels in men.
+When we are in perfect health, all our hormones are all in balance with none being outside their normal range.
+That said, in some cases factors such as medication, weight gain and more cause estrogen to go above its normal levels and become out of balance with progesterone in women or above its optimal levels in men.

 Symptoms of estrogen dominance in women include but are not limited to bloating, swollen and tender breasts, decreased sex drive, irregular menstrual periods, increased fatigue and sleep problems, mood swings, headaches, anxiety and panic attacks, weight gain, hair loss and more.